Lancelotbronner/nand2tetris/README.md

 - All registers at a glance, even pseudo-register `M`
 - View any register as unsigned, signed, hex, binary or assembly
 - Current instruction and its decoded flags
-- ALU operands and intermediate value, both in decimal and binary
+- Fully deconstructed ALU operations, both in decimal and binary

 ![Screenshot of the CPU emulator](Assets/HackEmulator.png)

 ## Roadmap

 ### Project reorganization

-I want to rename the *Nand2Tetris* app to *Hack Emulator* and move the virtual machine view code from *Nand2TetrisKit* to it.

 I want to add a command-line program named *nand2tetris*.
 I want all CLI programs to go through it as a subcommand.